A confidential space to explore the thoughts, feelings and challenges in your life.

 What happens during the first session?

-Our first session will be a time for us to explore the issues that are bringing you into counselling.
-Although I will ask some questions, the aim will be to see if we can work together and if the counselling that I offer is right for you.
-We will also think about whether short-term or open-ended feels right for you.
+Our first session will be a time for us to explore the issues that are bringing you into therapy.
+Although I will ask some questions, the aim will be to see if we can work together and if the therapy that I offer is right for you.
+We will also think about whether short-term or open-ended therapy is preferred.

 What can I expect from the counselling process?

 Beginning counselling can feel daunting but empowering so being prepared for what to expect maybe helpful.
-Your therapy session provides a regular time and space in which together we will try to make some sense of the difficulties that you are experiencing.
-Solutions are not always clear but we will explore what your options are in terms of finding a way through your difficulties.
+Your therapy session provides a regular time and space in which together we will try to make some sense of the difficulties you are experiencing.
+Solutions are not always clear but we will explore what your options are in terms of finding a way forward.

 Where do you work?

-My therapy room is located on the first floor in Devonshire House, Wade Road, Basingstoke RG24 8PE.
+My therapy room is located on the ground floor in Devonshire House, Wade Road, Basingstoke RG24 8PE.
 There is allocated parking onsite, reception area, disabled access, cooled water and air conditioning.

 Driving: